superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/configuration.rst

 **type**: ``array`` **default**: ``['routes']``

-A set of paths where routes should located in the PHPCR tree.
+A set of paths where routes should be located in the PHPCR tree.

 ``content_basepath``
 ********************